jopieji/footy/README.md

 I'm looking into adding:
 - customizable league adding/deleting for your favorites list (affects `live`, `schedule` commands)
 - schedule lookahead (show upcoming fixtures for teams)

+### Known Bugs
+Teams that share names with other teams have trouble being added.
+For example, there are two teams that come up for "Arsenal", so Arsenal won't properly be added to your list of teams.
+I am looking into this, and will find a resolution as soon as possible.